think-cell/emscripten/site/source/docs/tools_reference/emcc.rst

    Use ``--ts-output`` to provide the name for the header file.
    Use ``-ltypescripten`` to link against the necessary libraries.

-``--ts-generate-lib es2015|dom``
+``--ts-generate-lib <lib.d.ts>``
     [compile]
-    Include the ES2015 JavaScript API or the DOM API.
+    Include the named typescript interface declaration file from ``node_modules/typescripten/lib``.
+    If your typescript file explicitly references other typescript libraries, these will be parsed and output too.
-    The ES2015 JavaScript API is implicitly included when the DOM API is included or when the ``--ts-generate`` option is used.
+    Otherwise, only the ES2015 JavaScript API ``lib.es2015.d.ts`` (and not ``lib.dom.d.ts``) is implicitly included
+    by typescripten when this option is not set.
+    See the `TypeScript repository <https://github.com/microsoft/TypeScript/tree/main/lib>`
+    for the available libraries.
     Use ``--ts-output`` to provide the name for the header file.
     Use ``-ltypescripten`` to link against the necessary libraries.